HuygheDaphne-Marie/3DFlowField/README.md

  Then once the flowfield is generated and it's cell's directions have been calculated an `AgentController` spawns a set number of agents in which will follow the flowfield towards the target as a demonstation.

+## Result
+ The 3D flowfield works well and in the end is not too different from a 2D implementation.
+Most 2D things such as grid, vectors, positions & directions just become 3D versions and the cost calculations remain the same.
+One disadvantage is the significant amount of cells created due to the flowfield being in 3D space instead of 2D, every hight layer adds a significant amount of cells.
+For the current 'smaller' implementation some 12000 cells are made but performance is still good in debug mode.

+## Conclusion
+ 3D Flowfields seem to have interesting uses when used in 3D space, such as sound simulation.
+Though for pathfinding of flying agents the large amount of cells in a bigger space could result in a large drop in performance.
+A flowfield using a quadtree implementation might be able to relieve some of this strain, since it could have much larger cells for big open spaces.
+But at this time I do not know if such a thing would even be possible in a flowfield.
+ Simulation of sound using flowfields has caught my interest however and sound simulation in a 3D space could be interesting to research next.

 ## Controls
  The Unity project (Unity 2019.4.17f1) in this repository has some controls which are listed below:
  ### For AgentController.cs